Pistia stratiotes L.

 Pistia stratiotes is among the world’s worst weeds (Holm 1991) and has received significant media attention (e.g. de la Cruz 2014, Spear 2014).

-Pistia stratiotes mats provide habitat for disease carrying mosquitos, such as malaria vectors Anopheles and Mansonia (FL DEP 2007, Lounibos and Dewald 1989, Parsons and Cuthbertson 2001, Rejmankova et al. 1991).
-Mansonia larvae perforate leaves and roots of P. stratiotes to reach air chambers (Lounibos and Dewald 1989).
-Taeniorhynchus (Mansonioides) africanus and Anopheles gambiae breed in ponds and streams that are clogged with P. stratiotes (Philip 1930).
+Pistia stratiotes mats provide habitat for disease carrying mosquitoes, such as malaria vectors Anopheles and Mansonia (FL DEP 2007, Lounibos and Dewald 1989, Parsons and Cuthbertson 2001, Rejmankova et al. 1991).

-Pistia stratiotes causes damages to infrastructure.
+Pistia stratiotes causes damage to infrastructure.
 Infestations of this species can block waterways, reducing the efficiency of irrigation and hydroelectric power (Howard and Harley 1998).
-Dense mats of P. straiotes reduce water flow, damages flood control structures, and can create dams against bridges (FL DEP 2007).
-Pistia stratiotes may impact recreation, as it interferes with navigation and fishing (Labrada and Fornasari 2002).
+Dense mats of P. straiotes reduce water flow, damage flood control structures, and can create dams against bridges (FL DEP 2007).
+P. stratiotes may impact recreation, as it interferes with navigation and fishing (Labrada and Fornasari 2002).
 Florida spent about $1.4 million dollars in 2005-2006 to treat P. stratiotes (FL DEP 2007).

 Pistia stratiotes has the potential for moderate beneficial impact if introduced to the Great Lakes.